Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### keepAnnotationOnApproval

 If set to `true`, when updating a document to a new version, all annotations are preserved across these versions.
-If set to `false` or overridden, when updating document to a new version, all annotations are stripped.
+If set to `false` or overridden, when updating document to a new version, all annotations are lost.

 > **Note:** This property should not be set to `true` in regulated environments where all annotations should be stripped prior to approval.